amdw/templates-test-repro/README.md

 This is a trivial Angular project intended to reproduce the unexpected success of `ng test` when a component cannot be compiled.

+The issue has been filed in the Angular repo at https://github.com/angular/angular/issues/37945.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.1.

 ## Development server